1zuu/Reinforcement-Learning-Coursera-Solutions/README.md

 # Reinforcement-Learning-Coursera-Solutions
-This is repository to maintain all solutions of Reinforcement learning course on coursera by Alberta
+This is repository to maintain all solutions of Reinforcement learning course on coursera by University of Alberta.